emarberg/involution-braid-relations/README.md

 ```
 python3.5 solve.py --type G~ --rank 3
 ```

+## Computations
-To generate Table 1 in the accompanying paper, we run these commands:
+To generate Table 1 in the accompanying paper, run these commands:

 * Type 2A9:
 ```